The topology of closed manifolds with quasi-constant sectional curvature: More about the equivariant immersions of -QC manifolds

-\begin{proposition} Suppose that $n=3$ and $\kappa$ is such that $H+\kappa >0$ on $M$. \begin{enumerate} \item If $N+\kappa\neq 0$ then there exists an unique isometric immersion $f:\widetilde{M}\to \mathbb H_{\kappa}^{n+1}$, up to an isometry of $\mathbb H_{\kappa}^{n+1}$. \item Assume that $N+\kappa=0$.
+Throughout this section $M$ is a closed orientable $n$-manifold endowed with a $1$-QC Riemannian metric, which is assumed conformally flat when $n=3$. \begin{proposition} Suppose that $n=3$ and $\kappa$ is such that $H+\kappa >0$ on $M$. \begin{enumerate} \item If $N+\kappa\neq 0$ then there exists an unique isometric immersion $f:\widetilde{M}\to \mathbb H_{\kappa}^{n+1}$, up to an isometry of $\mathbb H_{\kappa}^{n+1}$. \item Assume that $N+\kappa=0$.
 Then the set of such equivariant isometric immersions of a component $E$ of $M-C$ is in bijection with the set of paths in the space of complex structures over the surface $L$ corresponding to a curvature leaf. \end{enumerate} \end{proposition} \begin{proof} If $\{X_1,X_2,X_3=\xi\}$ is a local orthonormal basis and $h_{ij}$ are components of the second fundamental form of the immersion then Gauss equations read:

 where $\mu=H+\kappa$, $\nu=N+\kappa$.
 The homogeneous equations above imply that either $h_{11}=h_{22}$ or else $\nu(h_{11}+h_{22})=\mu h_{33}$.
-The first alternative leads to the immersion arising from the form $h$ in proposition \ref{immerse}, as happened for $n=4$.
+The first alternative leads to the immersion arising from the form $h$ in Proposition \ref{immerse}, as happened for $n=4$.
 The second one coupled with the non-homogeneous equations leads to $\nu=0$.
 In this case we obtain the solution consisting of $h_{ij}$ with

 while the other components are satisfying:

 It follows that the restriction of $h$ to each lift $\pi^{-1}(L)$ of a curvature leaf $L\subset E$ (of constant curvature $H_0$) in $\widetilde{M}$ is the second fundamental form of an immersion $f_{\lambda_0}:\pi^{-1}(L)\to \mathbb H_{\kappa}^n$.
 This immersion $f_{\lambda_0}$ is a slice of the immersion $f:\widetilde{M}\to \mathbb H_{\kappa}^{n+1}$, with respect to the foliation of $\mathbb H_{\kappa}^{n+1}$ by hyperbolic hyperplanes $\mathbb H_{\kappa}^n$.